activityworkshop/BookIdeas/README.md

 ## Alpenpanorama Weg
 As with the Alpine Pass Route mentioned above, this could be another opportunity to make a hiking guide for Switzerland, for the long-distance route number 3 ( https://www.schweizmobil.ch/en/wanderland/route-03.html ).
 The main difference is that I haven't hiked all of this route yet, so it would be more of a longer-term project to plan the hikes, take the photos, research the route and write all the descriptions from scratch.
 Again there is an existing guidebook for sale (from AT-Verlag), but they currently have no plans to translate that guide into English.
 Please raise an [issue](https://github.com/activityworkshop/BookIdeas/Issues) if you're interested.

+## Computer Basics

+I'm not sure whether the target audience for this is pre-teens who only know tablets and telephones but are not yet familiar with PCs, or whether it's grandparents who maybe already have a PC but aren't really comfortable with it.
+Yes, there are lots of "Grandparents' guide to the PC" books already but for me they're all too specific.
+I don't like the idea of a "how to use a Windows PC" guide or a "how to use an Apple PC" guide.
+I'd prefer to see the __concepts__ of a PC taught with examples from both.
+I don't think "how to use Microsoft Word" is a good way to start, I'd prefer a "how to use a word processor" with examples from Word, Libreoffice and so on.
+Transferable skills.

+Possible topics could cover what is a file, how can I find the one I'm looking for, are they on my PC or somewhere in the internet?
+What is a spreadsheet, what program do I need if I want to make a party invitation?
+What does a browser do (not just what words and buttons do Edge and Safari use)?
+How can I make backups?
+How do I use email safely?
+How do I choose which search engine to use?
+In short, how to get to grips with the basics of a PC, no matter which kind of PC it is.
+Stressing the commonalities between Microsoft, Apple and Linux systems (maybe even also ChromeOS?) so you can use any one.
+Stressing the common concepts of office suites, browsers, file managers etc so you can use any one.

+Sounds interesting?
+Then please raise an [issue](https://github.com/activityworkshop/BookIdeas/Issues)!